Winter Park Resort

 Authentic Colorado

-The Towns of Winter Park and Fraser, located in Grand County, Colorado, are situated in a high mountain park at elevations of 9,000 ft. and 8,800 ft. respectively.
-The valley is surrounded by the Arapaho National Forest and three Wilderness areas: Indian Peaks, Byers Peak, and Vasquez.
-Approximately 75% of the land in Grand County is publicly owned.
-17,000 acres of public land is owned by the City of Denver Water Board.
-Nearby Rocky Mountain National Park sets aside 265,727 acres of natural land and wildlife habitat for the public to enjoy.
+Both Winter Park and Fraser are a quick hop, skip, and jump away from Denver, but we’re a far cry from the hustle and bustle of the city.
+In fact, The Fraser Valley is surrounded by the Arapaho National Forest and three separate Wilderness areas, including Indian Peaks, Byers Peak, and Vasquez.
+Up here, we’re all about inviting everyone to experience the unfiltered beauty of Colorado.
+That’s why approximately 75% of the land in Grand County is public with 17,000 acres being managed by the City of Denver Water Board.
+Not to mention, Rocky Mountain National Park is just 35 miles north of the resort and offers 265,727 acres of natural land and wildlife habitats for the public to enjoy.

 History

-David Moffat pioneered the building of a transcontinental railroad line from Denver to the West Coast.
-Tracks over the top of Rollins Pass were completed in 1905 and used steadily until 1928 when the 6.2 mile Moffat Tunnel was opened.
-The railroad provided the impetus for another industry in Grand County, logging.
-While the railroad was pushing west there was a tremendous need for timber.
-The logging industry flourished in the early 20th Century, helping provide valuable raw materials to Denver, a booming city on the border of the Western frontier.
-Although the first ski hills in Grand County were built in Hot Sulphur Springs in 1911, the railroad helped the ski industry flourish, especially Winter Park Ski Area, which opened in 1940.
-Today, Amtrak comes through the valley twice daily, providing guests a unique way to come enjoy the mountains.
+While the railroad was pushing west, there was a tremendous need for timber.
+The logging industry flourished in the early 20th Century and provided valuable raw materials to Denver— a booming city on the border of the Western frontier.
+Although the first ski hills in Grand County were built in Hot Sulphur Springs in 1911, the railroad accelerated development at the Winter Park Ski Area, which opened its slopes to the public in 1940 with one ski tow and three trails.
+Today, Amtrak comes through the valley twice daily, giving guests a unique way to come enjoy the mountains.

 Mountain Wildlife